Remember, remember the fifth of November,Gunpowder treason and plot.We see no reasonWhy gunpowder treasonShould ever be forgot!

 During my many practices, I made 5 large gingerbread men from the dough but today I made 8 slightly smaller ones.
 Place on a baking tray lined with parchment if you are using extra virgin olive oil.
 If you are using coconut oil, you could choose to grease the tray and bake directly on the tray or use the baking paper.
 If you like, you can decorate the gingerbread men with dried fruit to make a face.
 Just cut raisins or peel to size.
 Press the fruit well into the dough.
 These are the larger gingerbread men I made.

-Carefully lift and placing on a cooling rack.
+fully lift and placing on a cooling rack.

 Decorate as you wish.
 Of course this dough can be cut into any shape you like, Christmas shapes will be on our agenda this year!